-- 1. Your program should read the input files by using Unix shell redirection (e.g. a.out<lab1.dat) to read the input from stdin (C).
+- Your program should read the input files from stdin by using Unix shell redirection (e.g. a.out<lab1.dat).
 By using redirection, it is unnecessary to explicitly open and close the input file, nor should your program prompt for a file name.
 You should dynamically allocate tables for storing the input keys and the table of links.
 Unlike the mergesort in Notes 1 and CLRS, the table of keys is never modified. - 2.
 The link values are not initialized before the recursive mergesort begins.
 Each link will be initialized to -1 when its sequence value is placed in a single-element list (at the bottom of the recursion's "tree"). - 3.
 The input sequence array and the link array may be global.
-Under this assumption, the following prototype may be used:
+Under this assumption, the following function prototype may be used: